trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

 * [Ethereum](https://ethereum.org/)
 * [Solidity documentation](https://solidity.readthedocs.io/en/develop/)

-We will primarily be using the command line for this tutorial, so please ensure you have basic familiarity with the terminal for your operating system.
+We will primarily be using the command line for this tutorial, so please ensure you have basic familiarity with your operating system's terminal.

 ## Overview